shauneccles/statprocon/README.md

 pd.DataFrame(xmr.x_to_dict(), index=labels).astype(float).plot()
 ```

-Or use built-in methods to generate charts that highlight detection points:
+Or use built-in methods to generate charts that highlight detection points - you must have installed statprocon with the plot extra:

 ```python
 import pandas as pd